coreyhaines/happinessbot/README.markdown

 Now, if you want to send me a pull request for your language, I'll add it.
 You can be famous for making people happy in your favorite language!

+## Credits

+Thanks a lot to [Kristof Schockaert](https://github.com/mekristof) for helping debug some UTF issues.
+Awesome community support!